perz1val-git/knapsack-problem/README.md

 This repository contains code for my Algorithms assignment written in C#

-To launch the code clone the repository and execute `dontet run`
+To run the project ensure you have installed The .NET Core 7, then clone the repository and execute `dontet run`